Create Online Surveys for Free

 Why online surveys?

 An online survey is a quick and cost-effective way of collecting data.
 The applications are many, such as customer or employee satisfaction surveys, event registrations and evaluation.
 Conducting the survey online makes it easy to collect data from many respondents.
 Send the survey to your contacts by e-mail, or share it on your website or via social media.
 Another advantage of electronic surveys is the opportunity for routing or branching.
 This enables you to present respondents with questions that are relevant to them.
-Once data has been collected from surveys, it is easily accessible for reports and analysis in the tool of your choice, such as Microsoft Excel.
-The information collected can be used as a basis for improvements and gives you the knowledge you need to make well-founded decisions.

 How to create a successful online survey